psychbruce/bruceR/README.md

 Enter one or more numbers, or an empty line to skip updates:
 ```
-You can update all the packages that `bruceR` depends on or just enter an **empty line** to skip updating these dependency packages.
+You can update all the packages that `bruceR` depends on or just enter an **empty line** to skip this step.

 ## Potential Bugs During Installation